 In April, the commission unanimously voted to approve Mr. Hoffman’s application.
 “We enthusiastically thought David Hoffman’s house qualified.
 It’s a walk-through sculptural garden,” he said.

 Mr. Hoffman’s lawyer, Paul Smith, emailed the receiver to let him know about the designation.
-But within weeks of the commission’s vote, the designation was suspended.
+But within two days of the commission’s vote, the designation was suspended.
 The building department told Mr. Smith that, according to county counsel, the application to the commission had not been filed properly, since the receiver is in charge of the property.

 Mr. Beatty did not respond to a request for comment this week.